LukeZGD/Legacy-iOS-Kit/README.md

 - **IPSW file integrity** will be verified before restoring and/or creating custom IPSW (if custom IPSW is already created, this will be skipped)
 - **For users having issues with missing libraries/tools:** To re-install dependencies, run `./restore.sh Install`
   - Alternatively, delete the `libimobiledevice` folder in `resources` then run the script again
+- If your device is not being detected in normal mode, make sure to also trust the computer by selecting "Trust" at the pop-up.
+For Windows/macOS users, double-check if the device is being detected by iTunes/Finder.
-- macOS users may have to install libimobiledevice and libirecovery from [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/)
+- macOS users may have to install libimobiledevice and libirecovery from [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/) (this is optional, but recommended)
   - For Homebrew: `brew install libimobiledevice libirecovery`
   - For MacPorts: `sudo port install libimobiledevice libirecovery`
   - The script will detect this automatically and will use the Homebrew/MacPorts versions of the tools